stefanavey/stefanavey.github.io/aboutme.md

 ---

 I was born in Ontario, Canada and raised in Southwest Florida.
-I attended undergrad at _Florida State University (FSU)_ where I started in Biology and moved to the more mathematical and computational side of Biology called [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
-I also met my lovely wife Claire while studying at FSU and we reside in Connecticut with our daughter.
+I attended undergrad at _The Florida State University (FSU)_ where I started in Biology and moved to the more mathematical and computational side of Biology called [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
+I also met my lovely wife while studying at FSU.

-I am wrapping up my PhD in the [Interdepartmental Program in Computational Biology and Bioinformatics](http://cbb.yale.edu/) at Yale.
-My work focuses on mining biological data to understand the immune response to influenza infection and vaccination.
-I develop and apply machine learning methods and software to facilitate the discovery of predictive immune signatures.
+I completed my PhD in the [Interdepartmental Program in Computational Biology and Bioinformatics](http://cbb.yale.edu/) at Yale University.
+My research focused on mining biological data to understand the immune response to influenza infection and vaccination.
+I developed and applied machine learning methods and software to facilitate the discovery of predictive immune signatures.

-My background in biomedical knowledge and computational methods combined with my scientific training has prepared me for a position as a bioinformatics scientist or data scientist.  **I am on the job market now and would love to talk**.
+My background in biomedical knowledge and computational methods combined with my scientific training has led me to recently join the quantitative sciences group at [Janssen Pharmaceuticals Company of Johnson and Johnson](http://www.janssen.com/).

 # Contact